updated Last minute

 PROJECT

-To bring the buildings gradually back into use as a home, a guest accommodation for volunteers, perhaps a bunkhouse for hiker's and bikers, a teaching space for courses and even maybe a performance space.
+To be resourceful and help mend and beautify our rather scruffy home, the guest accommodation for volunteers, perhaps in the future get the olive mill working, make a bunkhouse for hikers and bikers, a teaching space for courses and even maybe a performance space.
+But that's a dream rather than a plan.

 To nurture a food garden using a variety of disciplines that work in dry hot climates, using organic and non exploitative methods.